Cyrus Poteat | Economics, Philosophy

 I arrived at Pomona with a pretty clear idea of what I wanted to do, economics and philosophy (specifically ethics), but I didn’t necessarily realize the impact my time at college would have on me.
 Pomona made me a person much more aware of my position and privilege, and it forced me to improve my work ethic and study habits.
 I am grateful for both of these things, but most of all Pomona pushed me to pursue my passions and interests, no longer content to sit on the sidelines.
 I think that sense of engagement is one of the best things about the Pomona community.

 Working as a Student Coordinator at the Draper Center was one of the defining experiences of my time at Pomona, and I would recommend it to any student who cares about social justice and community work.
-Though this kind of work might seem incongruous for a guy who ended up in consulting, it was one of the best decisions I made.
+Though this kind of work might seem incongruous for someone who ended up in a for-profit industry, it was one of the best decisions I made.
 The opportunity to know and work with classmates and community members of different backgrounds from myself was a big deal for me.
 I made close friends and became a better person.
-In the end, the mentoring and support of my colleagues and the incredible staff at Draper helped me land my consulting job.
+In the end, the mentoring and support of my colleagues and the incredible staff at Draper helped me land my first job.

 I have a few pieces of advice for current and incoming Sagehens.
 One, concentrate on doing a few things well and don’t needlessly overstretch yourself.
 Don’t be afraid to take it slow at the start and take the time to find what you are really passionate about!
 Find people you enjoy and connect with, and don’t necessarily limit yourself to your sponsor group or class year.
 Also, go outside your comfort zone and put yourself in spaces where you don’t feel so comfortable at first.
 You’ll find that you understand yourself and others better if you do.